Augustus P. Hunton: Other activities

 Hunton was a trustee of Norwich University from 1862 to 1867.
 He was the recipient of honorary master's degrees from the University of Vermont in 1847 and Dartmouth College in 1859.

 Death and burial

 Hunton died in Bethel on June 20, 1911.
 He was buried in Bethel's Cherry Hill Cemetery, of which he was an original incorporator.
+Hunton was married to Caroline Paige of Bethel, and had two children, Mary and Albert.
+His granddaughter Mary Stickney married State attorney Robert Ashton Lawrence, family member of Capt.
+Elihu Yale of the Yale family.